 An HSA is a unique tax-advantaged account that provides for qualified medical cost reimbursements.
-The money you contributed to your account reduces your taxable income, and money grows annually unless you withdraw.
-Like a 401K retirement account, invest money in bank saving funds for liquidity purposes.
+The money you contributed to your account reduces your taxable income that year.
+Your HSA account continues to grow annually unless you withdraw money.

 There are annual contribution caps of $3,600 for singles and $7,200 for families in 2021.
 With a high-deductible plan, the insured is responsible for more of the up-front healthcare costs, but you’ll pay a lower monthly premium.